brutesque/docker-swarm-over-vpn-mesh/README.md

 After succesful deployment, you can access the admin services the you have enabled in the config.tfvars.
-The services are available at [https://service-name.services-subdomain.your-domain.com/](), eg. [https://portainer.swarm.brandx.com]() and also at [https://portainer.swarm.your-duckdns-subdomain.duckdns.org]() if you've configured DuckDNS.
+The services are available at [https://service-name.services-subdomain.your-domain.com/](), eg. [https://portainer.swarm.brandx.com]() and also at [https://portainer.swarm.your-duckdns-subdomain.duckdns.org]() if you've configured DuckDNS subdomains.
 The following services are included in stacks that can be enabled in the config.tfvars file

 - portainer